wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 ### Better quality plots

-Gnuplot doesn’t seem to provide a portable way of determining whether it supports the high-quality bitmap output the `cairo` library provides.
+Gnuplot doesnât seem to provide a portable way of determining whether it supports the high-quality bitmap output the cairo library provides.
 On systems where gnuplot is compiled to use this library the pngcairo option from the configuration menu (that can be overridden by the variable `wxplot_pngcairo`) enables support for antialiasing and additional line